MaxDZ8/M8M/README.md

 ##On safety

 ###A warning
 Cryptocurrency mining is an intensive operation for your computer.
-If you don't know what this means, I suggest you to not proceed further.
-Thank you for reading so far!
+If you don't know what this means, then pay special attention here.

-The following are all things that **might happen** to your computer while using M8M:
+The following are all things that **might happen** to your computer while using M8M (as well as any others performance-intensive applications):
-* it can hang due to this or that component getting too hot;
+* it can hang due to *this* or *that* component getting too hot;
 * it can hang and refuse to turn on again for a while;
 * it can hang and refuse to turn on ever again!
 * its lifespan might be reduced;